CNCCookbook 2018 End Mill Survey Winners

 And of course, it makes sense that the Generic end mills from China win the category by a wide margin.

-The last question we asked on our survey was which coatings you prefer to purchase.
+The last question we asked on our survey was which tool coatings you prefer to purchase.
 Coatings can increase the performance of end mills considerably in terms of Tool Life and Material Removal Rates, so it’s no surprise that coatings are very popular.
 Here are your choices:

 Only 2.7% of responses prefer no coatings.
 The most popular coatings are TiAlN, TiN, and TiCN.